TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

-> We'll have our data processed and aggregated in real time, As in raw data would _then be transformed into something actionable_.
+> We'll have our data processed and aggregated in real time ➡️As in raw data would _then be transformed into something actionable_.

 </br>